musabone1/networkwalks-B082-week1-Cybersecurity-lab-setup/README.md

 ## 🎯 Purpose of the Lab

-* **Why a Sandbox?** A sandbox prevents security tools and potentially destructive payloads from affecting the host system, local networks, or unauthorized external entities.
+* **Isolated Testing Environment: Using VirtualBox allows us to run a full penetration-testing operating system (Kali Linux) inside a dedicated virtual machine.
+This ensures all security tools, scans, and experiments are executed safely without risking the stability, files, or settings of the host computer.
-* **Why an Isolated Network?** Utilizing a custom **NAT Network (`10.0.0.0/24`)** allows all lab Virtual Machines to communicate securely with each other while maintaining outbound internet access for tool updates, all while staying segmented from the host's LAN.
+* **Network Segmentation: VirtualBox’s built-in NAT Network (⁠10.0.0.0/24⁠) acts as a private virtual router.
+It allows virtual machines to communicate with each other and access the internet for updates while keeping the entire lab completely separated from your physical local area network (LAN).

 ---